 choppy or broken sound (the GPO/Kontakt Player for example), try turning this off.
 To permanently disable multithreaded processing for the plugin (even for future FL Studio sessions) disable the

 'Processing > Allow threaded processing' option and save it for the plugin type.

 - Smart disable - Stops FL Studio processing the plugin when inactive.
 This can dramatically reduce CPU load, in certain projects.
 There is a macro: Tools > Macros > Misc > Switch smart disable for all plugins that selects this switch for all plugins.
 As some 3rd party plugins can misbehave when disabled, you can deselect the Wrapper Settings > Allow smart disable option.
 This will be remembered for future instances of the plugin.
 There is also a global Smart disable on the F10 Audio settings panel.

-- Make editor thumbnail - Places a small thumbnail image of the plugin interface into the Browser > Plugin database so that the plugin is easily identified.
+- Make editor thumbnail - Places a small thumbnail image of the plugin interface into the Browser > Current project for use in an external editor.
 NOTE: the Browser view must be larger than 'Compact' for the thumbnail image to display.

 - Rename, color and icon...
 (F2) - Open dialog to change associated Channel (button) name, color and icon.

 - Change color... - Open dialog to change associated Channel (button) color.

 - Change icon... - Open dialog to change associated Channel (button) icon.